Dre Campbell Farm

 15 Natural and Homemade Fungicides for Plants

-In this article, we’ll share a few of our favorite organic store-bought fungicides and teach you how to make your own.
+In this article, we will share a few of our favorite organic, store-bought fungicides and some tips on making homemade fungicides for plants.

 1. Soapy Water

-You can use soap and water to make an antifungal solution to use on grass and plants.
+You can use soap and water to make an antifungal solution for grass and plants.
+Soapy water is one of the best homemade fungicides for plants.

-Just mix 2 tablespoons of organic liquid soap with 1 gallon of water.
+Mix two tablespoons of liquid dish soap with one gallon of water.
 Mix the solution thoroughly, and then pour it into a spray bottle.

-Use it twice a week on houseplants, plant soil, and outdoor plants.
-It kills mold and lawn fungus.
+Use it twice weekly on houseplants, soil, and outdoor plants.
+It kills lawn fungus.

 2. Horticultural Oil

-Horticultural oil is also a safe and effective way to treat fungal diseases in plants.
+Horticultural oil is also a safe and effective treatment for plant fungal diseases.

 3. Painted Daisies

 The painted daisy flower contains pyrethrin.
-It is a common ingredient in commercial fungicides for crops.
+It is also a common ingredient in some commercial fungicides for crops.

-To make a DIY fungicidal spray, dry two handfuls of the daisy flower heads and then grind them.
+To make a DIY fungicidal spray, dry two handfuls of daisy flower heads and grind them.

 4. Organic Milk